-The Phoenix Police Department (PXPD) provides law enforcement services to the vicinity of the Phoenix Site and is responsible for 24-hour emergency and public services to a population of approximately 4,800 citizens (U.S. Census Bureau, 2019) within the approximately 1.25 square miles encompassed by the city limits of the City of Phoenix.
+The Phoenix Police Department (PXPD) provides law enforcement services in the vicinity of the Phoenix Site and is responsible for 24-hour emergency and public services to a population of approximately 4,800 citizens (U.S. Census Bureau, 2019) within the approximately 1.25 square miles encompassed by the city limits of the City of Phoenix.
 The PXPD is located at 114 W. 2nd Street in Phoenix, approximately 1.0 mile south of the Phoenix Site.
 PXPD is staffed by approximately 10 personnel, which includes six officers, one lieutenant, and one police chief (PXPD, n.d.).
 In 2017, there were 412 reported crimes, with the top offenses being property crime (195 reported cases), larceny theft (157 reported cases), and vehicle theft (22 reported cases) (FBI, 2017).

 The North Bend Police Department currently provides law enforcement, patrol, investigation, and prosecution assistance services to the Mill Casino Site pursuant to the North Bend MSA (Appendix J).
-Approximately 16 sworn officers, six telecommunicators, two civilian support staff, and a large contingency of professional reserve officers and volunteers comprise the North Bend Police Department (City of North Bend, n.d. (a)).
+The North Bend Police Department comprises sworn officers, telecommunicators, civilian support staff, and a large contingency of professional reserve officers and volunteers.
 Police service is available 24 hours a day, 7 days a week.
 The North Bend Police Department is located less than 1.0 mile northwest of the Mill Casino Site at 835 California Avenue.
 In 2017, there were 1,026 reported crimes that included the following top offenses: property crime (503 reported cases), larceny theft (385 reported cases), burglary (60 reported cases), and vehicle theft (58 reported cases) (FBI, 2017).